 We filter water twice before sending it out to you.
 Raw lake water is pumped into our plant from an intake pipe 4200 feet off shore and 45 feet below the water surface.
-We then add filter aids to that enhance the removal of dissolved and particulate matter from lake water throughout the treatment steps.
-Large particles are then removed via gravity and settling in clarifiers, and the water is filtered once through anthracite coal and again through sand.
+We then add filter aids to enhance the removal of dissolved and particulate matter from lake water throughout the treatment steps.
+Large particles are removed via gravity and settling in clarifiers and then the water is filtered once through anthracite coal and again through sand to remove smaller particles.
 We then add chlorine to inactivate any harmful bacteria or viruses that may have made it through our process and to act as a disinfectant throughout the distribution system.
 Fluoride is added to prevent tooth decay and we add a corrosion inhibitor to keep lead and copper in household plumbing from leaching into the water you drink.

-In 2022 we processed and pumped 1.369 billion gallons of water out to you for an annual average daily flow of 3.751 MGD (million gals per day).
+In 2023, we processed and pumped 1.365 billion gallons of water out to you for an annual average daily flow of 3.742 MGD (million gals per day).